utlib/discover-archives/docs/documentation/discover-archives-google-analytics-reports.md

 # Discover Archives Google Analytics Reports

-This page shares public Google Analytics reports via Looker Studio for the Discover Archives service.
+This page shares Google Analytics reports via Looker Studio for those involved with the Discover Archives service.

 The practice of generating reports began in Summer 2023.
-Past analytics are also available upon request.
+Past analytics are also available upon request by U of T Discover Archives staff.
 As of September 2025, Discover Archives staff can also request access to their per-repository Google Analytics data via Explore reports.

 Browse:
 * [2023 reports](discover-archives-google-analytics-reports#2023)